The Industrial Robotic Arm -- An Engineering Marvel

 The industrial robotic arm, which is usually made of steel or cast iron is built from the base up, ending with the wrist and whatever end effector is needed to perform the arm’s chosen task.
 A robotic controller rotates motors that are attached to each joint.
 Some of the larger arms, used to lift heavy payloads, are run by hydraulic and pneumatic means.

-The arm’s job moves the end effector from place to place – picking up, putting down, taking off or welding a part or the entire work piece.
+Robotic arms in manufacturing move the end effector from place to place – picking up, putting down, taking off, or welding a part or the entire workpiece.
 These robotic arms can be programmed to do several different jobs or one specific job, depending on the manufacturer’s specifications and needs.

 For more information about industrial robotic arms, contact Robots.com today online or at 877−762−6881.